-I am not completely sure what to do about this because of the number of people enrolled.
 I will assign a set of homework problems roughly every 2 weeks, giving a total of six homework assignments altogether.
-My basic plan is that if you make a genuine attempt at 50% or more of the questions you will get an A for the course.
+If you make a genuine attempt at 50% or more of the questions you will get an A for the course.
 You do not have to obtain correct solutions to these questions, only make genuine attempts (in my opinion).
 I believe that it is extremely difficult to obtain a sound and permanently lasting command of the material presented without doing some work which actively involves the student.
-I realize also that some people will already be very familiar with some things I teach, such as the use of GAP.
-In such a situation you may be able to talk me out of requiring you to hand in homework on that topic.
-As it is, it should be possible for everyone who wishes to obtain an A on this course.
+It should be possible for everyone who wishes to obtain an A on this course.